r4mi4/django/README.md

-# Projects wrote by Django
+# Projects written by Django